15 Surprising Facts about Columbus

 2. World-class hospitality is at our core.
 Columbus offers a destination-wide culture of world-class service.
 Our local ambassador program ensures all groups will experience superior visitor satisfaction in Columbus.
 Visitors are also invited to stop by our Visitor Centers at Easton Town Center and in the Arena District .

 3. There’s plenty of meeting space.
 The 1.8-million-square-foot Greater Columbus Convention Center offers 373,000 square feet of contiguous exhibit space, 75 meeting rooms and the largest ballroom in the state.
-By 2022, downtown Columbus will have more than 5,000 hotel rooms, 2,700 of which will be connected or adjacent to the convention center.
-In total, there will be approximately 32,000 hotel rooms citywide.
+As of 2022, downtown Columbus has more than 5,000 hotel rooms, 2,700 of which are connected or adjacent to the convention center.
+In total, there are approximately 32,000 hotel rooms citywide.

 Live for Inclusivity

 4. We’re a top LGBTQIA+-friendly city.
 Columbus boasts the largest Pride celebration in the Midwest, more than 100 LGBTQIA+-owned businesses and organizations and the 15th largest LGBTQIA+ population in the nation.
 In 2021, Columbus scored a 100 on the Human Rights Campaign’s Municipal Equality Index.
 In fact, the Short North Arts District was named one of the “9 Best Gay-Friendly Cities in the U.S.” by Matador Network in 2021.

 5. We’re open and welcoming.
 Columbus has been a haven for immigrants since its founding in 1812.
 This is seen in historic neighborhoods like German Village, Italian Village and Hungarian Village.
 We're home to more than 155,000 residents who were born in nations including Bhutan, Somalia, India and Mexico, among others.
 In fact, we have the second-largest Somali community in the U.S.